Open-Encrypt/open-encrypt-web/README.md

 This app is currently functional, but only meant for educational use, or as a demo.

-The encryption methods used are post-quantum, but have not been hardened against timing attacks or other side-channel attacks.
+The encryption methods used have not been hardened against timing attacks or other side-channel attacks.

 This code has not been audited for security.